Capital City: Riga

 How to become a resident

-Latvia is a member-state of the European Union, so EU citizens can travel freely and work here.
+Latvia is a member state of the European Union, so EU citizens can travel freely and work here.
 It’s also a member of the Council of Europe and is a part of the Schengen area.
 As a British citizen, who holds a British passport, you may stay for up to 90 days without needing to obtain a visa.
 This remains the same until the end of the transition period of the UK leaving the European Union on 31 December 2020.
 If you’re a resident in Latvia before this date, you have the legal right to stay long-term, however, you’ll need to apply for a new residence permit by 30 June 2021.
-You can find up to date information at the British Government’s website.
+You can find up-to-date information on the British Government’s website.

 If you’re planning to relocate to Latvia and intend on staying longer than 90 days, you will have to apply for a residence permit from the Office of Citizenship and Migration Affairs (OCMA).
-Now, a word to the wise; firstly this is quite a lengthy process, it could take around a month to complete, so leave yourself plenty of time.
-Secondly, there’s a complicated list of documents you’ll need to provide depending on your reason for applying.
+Now, a word to the wise; firstly, this is quite a lengthy process, and it could take around a month to complete, so leave yourself plenty of time.
+Secondly, you’ll need to provide a complicated list of documents depending on your reason for applying.
 Any documents which are issued outside of Latvia must be legalised.
-It’s a good idea to spend some time checking what you need via the OCMA website.
+It’s a good idea to check what you need via the OCMA website.